 Probate Process Without a Will

-If you die intestate, the estate administration process is supervised by the probate court in accordance with your state laws of intestacy.
+If you die intestate, the probate court supervises the estate administration process in accordance with your state laws of intestacy.
 The court will begin by appointing an administrator to serve on behalf of the estate.
-Once the administrator is appointed, they will be assigned the duty of collecting your property and obtaining appraisals to determine the value of items such as jewelry and antiques.
-Next, the administrator will gather information about the debts owed by your estate and arrange for the payment of debts and taxes.
-Once this is accomplished, the remainder will be distributed to your relatives based on the state’s laws after the court approves the final distribution and accounting.
+Once the court appoints an administrator, the administrator will be responsible for collecting your property and obtaining appraisals.
+These appraisals will determine the value of items such as jewelry and antiques.
+Next, they will gather information about the debts owed by your estate and arrange for payment of debts and taxes.
+Once the administrator accomplishes this, the administrator will distribute the remainder to your relatives based on the state’s laws after the court approves the final distribution and accounting.

 How To Find Lost Wills

 In some cases, your family may believe there was a Will, but they’re unable to locate it.
 Start with the filing cabinet, safe, a safe deposit box and other likely places to find a Will.
-If nothing turns up, the next step is to try to locate an attorney that’s likely to have drafted the Will.
+If nothing turns up, the next step is to locate an attorney that’s likely to have drafted the Will.
 Estate attorneys are supposed to keep copies of an original executed Will in their client’s file.
-If the attorney is no longer in practice, the state Bar Association may have information about who’s taken over the practice.
-When the name of the attorney isn’t known, it’s a good idea to look for check stubs, emails, business cards, other documents that might contain clues about the name of the estate attorney used.
+If the attorney’s no longer in practice, the state Bar Association may have information about who’s taken over the practice.
+If the name of the attorney is unknown, you can look for check stubs, emails, business cards, or other documents.
+These may contain clues about the name of the estate attorney used.

 The U.S. Will Registry is a helpful resource.
-You’ll need to provide information about the deceased such as their legal name, date of birth and residing state in order to conduct a search.
+You’ll need to provide information about the deceased such as their legal name, date of birth and residing state.

-That’s why it’s wise to make sure that you or your attorney registers your Will with the U.S. Will Registry so that it can easily be found when you pass away, ensuring that your estate doesn’t pass through intestate succession.
+That’s why it’s wise to make sure that you or your attorney registers your Will with the U.S. Will Registry so that it can easily be found when you pass away.
+This ensures that your estate doesn’t pass through intestate succession.
 Registration is free, yet priceless.